 As mentioned, the therapy I’d had in the past wasn’t the best for my situation, but I didn’t know it at the time.
 This time, I felt so supported and understood.
 If something isn’t working, your therapist can change it.
 They listen to how you feel, then steer towards a therapy to help you – you’re included in the decision.

 That’s why I wanted to share my story, in the hope that it will help others who may be struggling.
 There is help out there.
 Give it a go.
 You can always stop if you don’t get on with it.
 It’s important to know that you’re not alone in this.

 Refer yourself for Talking Therapy

-Our Talking Therapy team can help if you are struggling with anxiety, depression or low mood.
+Our Talking Therapy team can help if you are struggling with low mood, anxiety or stress.
 Find out more about the service and register.

 This article was originally published in the Spring/Summer 2021 edition of Community Living Well magazine.
 To subscribe to receive the magazine, complete this form.